 When it comes to psychology, there are a lot of different areas of study.
-After all, psychology is pretty broad – it’s the study of how our minds work and how we come to display certain behaviors.
-Think about all of the decisions you make in a day: the decision to hang out with friends, whether or not you want to yell at the person who cut you off, or whether you think it’s “worth it” to break the laws that society put in place.
-All of these decisions relate back to different areas of psychology, including traffic psychology.
+After all, psychology is pretty broad - it’s the study of how our minds work and how we come to display certain behaviors.
+Think about all the decisions you make in a day: the decision to hang out with friends, whether or not you want to yell at the person who cut you off, or whether you think it’s “worth it” to break the laws that society put in place.
+These decisions relate to different areas of psychology, including traffic psychology.

 Yes, I said “traffic psychology.”

 Traffic psychology studies the mind and behavior as it relates to driving.
 But this isn’t just about what people think when sitting in traffic on their way to work.
 Traffic psychology looks at the intricacies of driving and people's decisions in their cars.